codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/1typecheck-data/README.md

     albumsArray: Album[];
     ```

 1. You should now get errors about the data not quite matching up.
 Fix the hard-coded array items to update the id and on_sale.
-For currency and tracks, data may not exists so add a question mark so data looks something like this:
+For currency, data may not exists so add a question mark so data looks something like this:

     ```typescript
     export interface Album {